fabiommendes/sidekick/docs/intro-functions.rst

 even produce side effects outside of what is visible from the inputs and outputs of the function.

-If is often convenient for computer scientists to pretend in an idealized world in which all functions receive a single argument and return a single value.
-In fact, it is not even hard to transform some of those real world functions in this idealized version.
+If is often convenient to consider an idealized world in which all functions receive a single argument and return a single value.
+In fact, it is not hard to transform real world functions to alternatives in this idealized version.
 Consider the function bellow:

 .. testcode:: default